Download the Guide as PDF

 During this time, the mother receives the equivalent of her usual salary, of which 80% are paid by INPS (the Italian social security body) while the employer covers 20% of the employee’s pay.

-Since January 2020, fathers are allowed to take seven days of fully paid paternity leave within the first five months after their child’s birth.
-Additionally, they have the right to take over any unused days of maternity leave if the mother returns to work before her maternity leave period is over.
+Additionally, the mother can transfer her unused maternity leave to the father if she returns to work before her maternity leave period is over.
 In this case, fathers enjoy the same rights and receive the same payment as the mother would have done.

-Mothers and fathers have the right to claim six months of parental leave – in total limited to eleven months per child – until their child reaches the age of twelve.
+Parental leave can be taken until the child turns 12.
 In addition, parents are allowed to take unpaid time off if their child is sick – as long as the child is under eight years old.

 Employees further have the right to three additional days off per year in case of serious illness or death of a spouse or close family member.
 In cases where caring needs for a dependant family member are documented, Italian law provides for three days of paid leave per month.
 In severe cases, employees may claim up to two years of extraordinary leave to care for a sick family member during which they receive payments from the Ministry of Labour.